This resource page provides regular updates on information and resources for graduate students related to COVID-19.

 Transportation and Parking Services (TAPS) is pleased to announce new “Pay as You Go” daily parking to previous permit holders.
 If your work schedule requires returning to campus 12 days or less per month, contactless paid parking purchases can be made through the new FLOWBIRD mobile app.
 TAPS will send out more detailed information about the fall semester soon.
 For more detailed information about summer and fall 2021 parking, please visit the TAPS website.
 Please contact TAPS or 209-228-8277 with questions.

-The Graduate Division office on the third floor of Student Services Building (SSB 310) is open for in-person business 9 a.m. to 5 p.m.
+The Graduate Division office on the second (SSB 230) and third (SSB 310) floors of Student Services Building is open for in-person business 9 a.m. to 5 p.m.
 Monday through Thursday, and 9 a.m. to 4 p.m. on Fridays.

 Academic Services: firstname.lastname@example.org